-Metal Gear 2: Solid Snake follows retired FOXHOUND agent Solid Snake as he infiltrates the oddly named Central Asian country of Zanzibar Land in order to rescue a kidnapped scientist, but quickly finds that the first game’s villain (and main character of several of the later games), Big Boss, is the country’s mysterious leader.
-The plot isn’t as baroque or cinematic as later entries, but is still surprisingly engaging.
-There are the requisite double crosses, tragic backstories and grand speeches, and certain moments have a real emotional impact.
+Metal Gear 2: Solid Snake follows retired FOXHOUND agent Solid Snake as he infiltrates the oddly named Central Asian country of Zanzibar Land in order to rescue a kidnapped scientist.
+Snake soon finds that the first game’s villain (and main character of several of the later games), Big Boss, is the country’s mysterious leader.
+The plot isn’t as baroque or cinematic as later entries, but is still surprisingly engaging.here are the requisite double crosses, tragic backstories and grand speeches, and certain moments have real emotional impact.

 The story isn’t the only thing that’s been improved.
 Metal Gear 1 is satisfying, but clearly primitive in light of the franchise’s later games.
-In the first game, guards could only see in a straight line, alarms ended if you step off the screen and the only sounds guards could react to were unsilenced gunshots.
-Even though it’s almost 25 years old, Metal Gear 2 feels smooth and satisfyingly complex even today.
+In the first game, guards could only see in a straight line, alarms ended if Snake stepped off the screen and the only sounds guards could react to were unsilenced gunshots.
+Even though it’s almost 25 years old, Metal Gear 2 feels smooth and satisfyingly complex even today, with gameplay comparable even to some of the later entries.
 In fact, the most striking thing about returning to Metal Gear 2 is how similar it is to the first Metal Gear Solid, to the point that many fans consider the later game a partial remake of the earlier.
 You’ll track enemies on a radar, crawl through vents, scale a spiral staircase under heavy fire, contact undercover allies by following them into the bathroom, transform a key by changing its temperature, fight off an ambush in an elevator…a majority of Metal Gear Solid’s scenarios and mechanics are ripped straight from Metal Gear 2, with various elements, like a rudimentary camouflage system, reappearing sporadically throughout the franchise.

 How to play it: While the original MSX PC version of Metal Gear 2 is difficult to find and is only in Japanese, a translated version with new portrait art by series’ illustrator Yoji Shinkawa is included in both the Subsistence and HD versions of the excellent Metal Gear Solid 3.
 This version also adds a ranking system, an optional easier difficulty mode and special postgame items.